-It’s always a good idea to keep a backup of your iPhone in case you lose your device or something goes wrong with it.
-Most users will connect their iPhone to the Mac or PC and take a backup.
-However, you can also take a backup and store it on your external hard drive if your Mac or PC is running low on space.
+It’s always a good idea to back up your iPhone in case you lose your device or something goes wrong with it.
+Most users will connect their iPhone to their Mac or PC and make a backup.
+However, you can also make a backup and store it on your external hard drive if your computer is running low on space.

-How to back up an iPhone to an external drive
+How to back up iPhone to an external drive

-Apple will normally backup an iPhone to the inbuilt storage on your Mac or computer.
-However, if your computer is running out of space, you may want to move the backup to an external drive. iPhone backups do take up a lot of space, especially if you’ve got plenty of apps, photos, and other data.
-Unlike an iCloud backup, a local backup on your computer will save app data as well, which will let you restore all apps with data when you change your iPhone.
+Apple will normally back up an iPhone to the inbuilt storage on your Mac or computer.
+However, if your computer is running out of space, you may want to move the backup file to an external drive. iPhone backups do take up a lot of space, especially if you’ve got plenty of apps, photos, and other data.
+Unlike an iCloud backup, a local backup on your computer will save app data as well, which will let you restore all apps with data if you change your iPhone.

 Find your iPhone backup on Mac